Montenegro

 Statute of limitations

-The right to assess taxes expires within five years after the end of the year in which the tax should have been assessed.
+The statute of limitations for the assessment or collection of tax liabilities is five years from the end of the year in which the tax should have been assessed or was determined.

-The right to collect taxes expires within five years after the end of the year in which tax has been determined.
+The absolute statute of limitations is ten years from the end of the year in which the tax should have been assessed or was determined.